 Each scheduled day in the school calendar is important, and you won't waste any of them with an educational program from Margaret Clauder Presents.
 Her shows have educational content woven into the fabric of each performance.
-All her programs meet TEKS standards, and are approved by Learning Partners - Big Thought (In the Dallas region, Young Audiences are named Arts Partners.
-The window which opens will show Mother Goose.
-If you enter Margaret Clauder Presents in the Search tab on the top, left hand side, it will open a box of all Big Thought providers.
+All her programs meet TEKS standards, and are approved by Learning Partners - Big Thought (Formerly Young Audiences of North Texas).
+Click on the link above.
+The window which opens will show the Big Thought Catalog.
+If you click on "search" on the top, left hand side, it will open a box of all Big Thought providers.
 Go down the list to "MCP Shows" and click on it.
 You will then see a list of all MCP programs approved by Big Thought).
 This is ONLY for Dallas area schools associated with Big Thought.
 Other MCP Shows are listed within this website.

 Margaret offers a rich program, outstanding costumes (many made by Harris Costumes of Ft.
 Worth or designed by Disney costumers), and variety art skills such as ventriloquism and puppetry, to get children learning while they are laughing.
 Stories abound, and children and their teachers love Margaret's shows!
 Just look at how many school districts have hosted Margaret at their school!